proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot introduces the `~proplot.axes.Axes.format` method to resolve this.
+ProPlot introduces the `proplot.axes.Axes.format` command to resolve this.
-Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` method.
-`~proplot.axes.Axes.format` can modify things like axis labels and titles and update existing axes with new :ref:`"rc" settings <why_rc>`.
+Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` command. `~proplot.axes.Axes.format` can modify things like axis labels and titles and apply new :ref:`"rc" settings <why_rc>` to existing axes.
 It also integrates with various :ref:`constructor functions <why_constructor>` to help keep things succinct.
-Further, :ref:`subplot containers <ug_container>` can be used to invoke `~proplot.axes.Axes.format` on several subplots at once.
+Further, :ref:`subplot containers <ug_containers>` can be used to `~proplot.axes.Axes.format` several subplots at once.

 Together, these features significantly reduce the amount of code needed to create highly customized figures.
 As an example, it is trivial to see that...